Porsche 911 Carrera 2.7 RS replica review: Retro Road Test

 The car in front of me looks a million dollars, literally.
-At today’s exchange rate, that equates to £875,295: about what you’d pay for a perfect 911 Carrera 2.7 RS.
-Yet though it resembles the most iconic Porsche of all, this is actually a 911 SC.
-At £45,000, it’s five percent of the price for 90 percent of the fun.
+At today’s exchange rate, that equates to £777,130: about what you’d pay for a perfect 911 Carrera 2.7 RS.
+Yet although it resembles the most iconic Porsche of all, this is actually a 911 SC.
+At £45,000, it’s six percent of the price for 90 percent of the fun.

-Porsche’s 911 has been the sports car to beat for nearly six decades.
-Anoraks, though, will tell you it peaked in 1973.
-After its Le Mans-winning 917 was outlawed, Porsche needed a sequel.
+Porsche’s 911 has been the sports car to beat for more than six decades.
+Purists, though, may tell you it peaked in 1973.
+After the Le Mans-winning 917 was outlawed, Porsche needed a sequel.
 That car was the Carrera 2.7 RS: a homologation special designed to meet Group Four race and rally rules.

 The first road-going 911 to wear the RS (Rennsport) badge, it’s the godfather of today’s revered GT3 and GT2 models.